jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 ### My video isn't being sorted by sort_jav.py

--Try renaming your file exactly how it appears on javlibrary.
+Try renaming your file exactly how it appears on javlibrary.
+If it still doesn't work for some reason, follow the instructions below to manually sort the file.

 ### The video was sorted by sort_jav.py, but it's the wrong video